Rishit30G/Personal-Portfolio/README.md

 ## HTML (index.html)

 - Change the Title of the Web Page to your name
-- Generate a favicon for your website from https://favicon.io
+- Go to https://favicon.io to generate favicon for your website
 - Go to https://fontawesome.com/ and get your Kit number and replace it in place of `{{YOUR KIT KEY}}`
 - Go to https://www.emailjs.com/ and sign up yourself, create Email Service and Email Template.
 - Go to https://dashboard.emailjs.com/admin/integration/browser and get your UserID and replace it with `{{YOUR USER KEY}}`